Donald Trump Says Hillary Clinton Should Join 2020 Race To ‘Steal It’ From ‘Uber Left Elizabeth Warren’

 “I think that Crooked Hillary Clinton should enter the race to try and steal it away from Uber Left Elizabeth Warren,” Trump tweeted just after 10 a.m. on Tuesday.
 “Only one condition.
 The Crooked one must explain all of her high crimes and misdemeanors including how & why she deleted 33,000 Emails AFTER getting ‘C.'”

-Trump has recently re-ignited attacks on his 2016 competition following last month’s whistleblower allegations that said the president asked Ukrainian President Volodymyr Zelensky to investigate one of his 2020 rivals, former Vice President Joe Biden.
+Trump has recently reignited attacks on his 2016 competition following last month’s whistleblower allegations that said the president asked Ukrainian President Volodymyr Zelensky to investigate one of his 2020 rivals, former Vice President Joe Biden.
 Over the weekend, the president once again repeated a conspiracy that the former secretary of state had used an “acid wash” to erase her emails.
 In addition to signaling that Clinton should join the 2020 race for president, Trump also on Tuesday once again brought up the email controversy, which plagued Clinton’s 2016 run and served as a rallying cry for Republicans.

 In 2016, an FBI investigation found that “no reasonable prosecutor” would file charges against Clinton.
 Yet, per BBC, her aides were “extremely careless” in the way that they handled classified information through Clinton’s private email servers.
 The president has often claimed that Clinton deleted 33,000 emails following a congressional subpoena, which likely explains who or what the “C” refers to in his tweet Tuesday.